pip-services/pip-services-docs/content/en/python/components/connect/default_discovery_factory.md

 ### Description

-The DefaultDiscoveryFactory class allows you to create an instance of [Factory](../../build/factory).
+The DefaultDiscoveryFactory class allows you to create an instance of [Factory](../../build/factory) to create [IDiscovery](../idiscovery) components based on their descriptors.

 ### Constructors
 Create a new instance of factory.